• Home

 • Salaries can vary depending on the experience level but typically range from INR 6-12 lakhs per annum for entry-level positions.

-• Besides a base salary, consultancy firms may offer bonuses, performance-based incentives, and other benefits such as health insurance, retirement plans, and flexible work arrangements.
+• In addition to a base salary, consultancy firms may offer bonuses, performance-based incentives, and other benefits such as health insurance, retirement plans, and flexible work arrangements.

 Examples of Top Consultancy Firms

-• Many consultancy firms recruit law students with a company law specialisation.
+• Many consultancy firms recruit law students with a specialisation in company law.

 • Some of the top firms in this category include EY, Deloitte, KPMG, PwC, and McKinsey & Company.